heltongraziadei/website/_pages/about.md

   - /about.html
 ---

 Hi!
 I’m an Assistant Professor of Statistics at the Federal University of São Carlos (UFSCar), Brazil.
 My research interests lie at the intersection of statistical modeling, machine learning, and uncertainty quantification.
-I teach modern statistical methods and work on applied research projects, often in time series, actuarial science, and risk modeling.
+I teach statistical methods and work on applied research projects, often in time series, machine learning, actuarial science, and Bayesian statistics.

 ## Education
-- **PhD in Statistics**, **University of São Paulo (USP)**, including a one-year visiting period at Bocconi University.
+- PhD in Statistics, University of São Paulo (USP), with a one-year visiting period at Bocconi University.
-- **MSc in Statistics**, **University of São Paulo (USP)**
+- MSc in Statistics, University of São Paulo (USP)
-- **BSc in Statistics**, **University of São Paulo (USP)**
+- BSc in Statistics, University of São Paulo (USP)

 ## Research interests
 - Time series forecasting (including integer-valued forecasting)
 - Uncertainty quantification and conformal prediction
 - Actuarial / insurance applications: mortality & longevity, frequency–severity modeling, and agricultural risk

-If you’re a student interested in research (or a collaborator), feel free to reach out.
+If you’re a student interested in research (or a collaborator), feel free to reach out [helton@ufscar.br](mailto:helton@ufscar.br).
+.